ostercloud/12345-aws-12345-martians-prod/README.md

 }
 ```
 ## Configuring Remote State
+Prior to working with this repo, I would suggest getting familiar with terraform Remote states if you are note already.
+More information on them can be found here: [Remote States](./pre-work/01-remote-states.md)

 This repo also configures a remote backedn for state storage in S3.
 You will need to perform the following steps before preforming a the `terraform init` command.

 Create an s3 bucket using the bucket name configured in the terraform config block: